Helpful Restoration Gadgets

 By Stephen Kassis

-When restoring a car or truck, there are many helpful restoration gadgets to make the job a little simpler.
-This will outline some of the more helpful items that you might not know about or ever thought to ask for.
+Restoration of vehicles is a fun but challenging hobby.
+These tools and gadgets will help make the restoration of your vehicle easier.
+There are many helpful restoration gadgets to make the job a little simpler.
+This will outline some of the more helpful items that you might not know about or even thought to ask.

 VT-22 & GM-1121 – Rivet Head Bolts – These are a great short cut item that helps to replace rivets used on hood latches, hooks and handles.
 You will probably find other uses for them as well.
 From the top, they look like a rivet but on the bottom, they are threaded and come with lock washer nuts.
 Head diameter is .425″, 10-32 x 1/2″ bolt.
 Simply drill out the old rivets, do whatever repairs are necessary (like painting, chrome plating parts, etc.), then reinstall the item using these threaded little goodies to make life easy!
 Available in stainless or zinc coated, these little time savers look great when installed.

 SA-115 & SA-115S – Clutch Head Screwdrivers & Sockets – GM had a special screw head made in the 1940’s through the 1960’s called clutch head.
 These screws came in machine thread or sheet metal thread.
 When doing a restoration on one of this era Chevy or GMC, you will likely run into these screws.
 The head opening looks like a “figure 8”.
 Removing these screws without the proper driver is next to impossible.
-You can get a set of 5 different sizes (5/32″, 3/16″, 1/4″, 5/16″) available in either screwdriver or socket drive.
-If it is going to come out, the proper clutch head tool will get it out!
+You can get a set of four different sizes (5/32″, 3/16″, 1/4″, 5/16″) available in either screwdriver or socket drive.
+If it is going to come out, the proper clutch head tool will get the job done!

 Time-saving gadgets are wonderful to have when doing a restoration.
 These are just a few that might help you out on yours.